-Date Student Name 900 # Okramail Phone # Describe the r eligious accommodation you ar re requesting Specific Dates of Absence e assignment, test, exam, clinica you are seeking religious accon rsing (SON) I understand if the accommodation is approved, the absence will be excus sed. am not relieved from the respons uring the absence. ibility of any part of the c ourse/clinical is my responsibility to complete cified timeframe determined by the ne clinical make-up day is availal f needed.
-I understand I will be u re not met. - Student Signat ure Date
+Date Student Name 900 # Okramail Phone # Describe the religious accommodation you are reques sting Specific Dates of Absence List the course assignment, test, exam, clinical, or oth requirements you are seeking religious accommodation I understand if the accommodation is approved, the abser nce will be excused.
+I understand I am not relieved from the responsibility of course/clinical requirements during the absence. any part of the I understand it is my responsibility to complete missed as exams, within the specified timeframe determined by the (IOR).
+I understand one clinical make-up day is available for stu- course requirements, if needed.
+I understand I will be und if clinical requirements are not met. - Student Signature Date